Tknika/iombian-services-marketplace/standard.md

 The label names will be structured with dots.
 All labels will start with `com.<service-name>`.
-This `<service-name>` must be the same as the main service name and the container name.
+This `<service-name>` must be the same as the docker service name and the container name.
 After that, the type of the label will be defined: service or env (environment variables).
 Then the structure will vary depending on the type.